 Clean bottles thoroughly and allow to dry.

-Using sharp scissors, cut each of your beans up the center leaving attached at the end.
+Using sharp knife or scissors, cut each of the vanilla pods up the center leaving attached at the end.

 Place 4-6 beans per 8-ounce bottle.
 Fill bottle completely with vodka ensuring beans are completely submerged.

-Replace lid on bottle and store in a cool dark place for at least 6 weeks, shaking the bottle once weekly.
+Replace lid on bottle and give it a good shake.
+Store in a cool dark place away from direct sunlight for at least 6 weeks, shaking the bottle once weekly.
 The longer it’s stored the darker the liquid will become and the more delicious it will be, if you have time I recommend leaving it 6-12 months for the best flavor.

-Tie a pretty bow or the printable label below if you’d like and you’re ready to give a memorable gourmet gift!
+Tie a pretty bow or the printable label below if you’d like and you’re ready to give a memorable gourmet gift this holiday season!

 Click here or on the label to print your own.
 I print mine on sticker paper and cut apart by hand.